Companion planting is an organic method of growing two or more different plants together which will have mutual benefits to each other.

 Some examples of companion planting which you might like to try in your own garden are:

 Planting French marigolds next to vegetables.
 Marigolds are said to release a smell which confuses pests and can help to repel aphids.

-Planting nasturtium flowers beside cabbages or other brassicas is said to divert aphids and other hungry insects: the cabbage white butterfly attracted by the mustard oil which the nasturtiums secrete, attack the nasturtiums instead of the attacking the brassicas, making nasturtiums a sacrificial plant.
+Planting nasturtium flowers beside cabbages or other brassicas is said to divert aphids and other hungry insects: the cabbage white butterfly, attracted by the mustard oil which the nasturtiums secrete, attacks the nasturtiums instead of attacking the brassicas, making nasturtiums a sacrificial plant.

 Planting herbs near brassicas has a beneficial effect: rosemary and sage repel cabbage fly and dill attracts wasps which help with pest control.

 Onions, alliums, garlic, or leeks are strong smelling and planted beside carrots are said to deter the tiny carrot root fly as their strong scent is confusing to the flying insects.
 The ultimate in companion plants are leeks beside carrots: leeks repel carrot fly and carrots repel onion fly and leek moth so its a win-win.